chiawang/SMU_MSDS_homework/README.md

 # SMU_MSDS_homework
-This is for HW3 Question 6
+This is a README file.
+The purpose of this repo is for HW3 Question 6.